The Bankrate promise

 You might think that the most important part of your kitchen is your appliances.
 When it comes to preparing food, you might be right.
 But when it comes to creating the vibe that attracts eyes and makes you want to spend time in your kitchen — then it’s all about your countertops.

+That’s why it’s smart to research the subject before committing to a kitchen redo.
 Let’s go beneath the surface to see how much it costs to install or replace kitchen countertops, and what influences the prices.

 What are the different types of countertops?

 Countertops come in a variety of types at various prices.
 In general, the material represents about half the total cost of installing the countertop.

 Quartz countertops are engineered out of quartz particles, bound together by resin and other materials.
 The result is a beautiful, uniform substance that can provide the aesthetic of marble veining, but at a substantially lower price — the reason quartz remains the most popular countertop material (chosen by 36 percent of homeowners polled), according to the 2023 Houzz study.
 Engineered stone quartz has many different color and style options available, and costs $50-$200 a square foot.